 Research priorities for DTPs

-We are sharing our research priorities with our academic partners through our web site to enable prospective researchers to see the research imperatives in our Corporate Action Plan and other supporting statements, such as our Science Strategy.
+We are sharing our research priorities with our academic partners through our web site.
+Our Research Strategy enables prospective researchers to see the research imperatives in our Corporate Action Plan and other supporting statements, such as our Science Strategy.

 Those wanting further information on our research priorities and on our collaborative work with universities and the research councils should contact the Historic England Research Partnerships Officer using the details below.